Let’s start off with the most basic type of stop: the percentage-based stop loss.

 This is good trading right?

-You should always set your stop according to the market environment or your system rules, and not how much you want to lose.
+You should always set your stop according to the market environment or your system rules, NOT how much you want to lose.

 We bet you’re thinking right now, “Huh?
 That doesn’t make any sense.
 I thought you said that we need to manage risk.”